Field holler: Origins

-The field holler has origins in the music of West Africa, where the majority of enslaved African in America originated.
+The field holler has origins in the music of West Africa, where the majority of enslaved Africans in America originated.
 The historian Sylviane Diouf and ethnomusicologist Gerhard Kubik also identify Islamic music as an influence.
 Diouf notes a striking resemblance between the Islamic call to prayer (originating from Bilal ibn Rabah, an Abyssinian African Muslim in the early 7th century) and 19th-century field holler music, noting that both have similar lyrics praising God, melody, note changes, "words that seem to quiver and shake" in the vocal cords, dramatic changes in musical scales, and nasal intonation.
 She attributes the origins of field holler music to African Muslim slaves who accounted for an estimated 30% of African slaves in America.
 According to Kubik, "the vocal style of many blues singers using melisma, wavy intonation, and so forth is a heritage of that large region of West Africa that had been in contact with the Arabic-Islamic world of the Maghreb since the seventh and eighth centuries."